Policy Brief

 The Jersey Care Model

-The Jersey Care Model was stated to have three overarching objectives -
+The Jersey Care Model was introduced in 2020. lt was stated to have three overarching objectives -

 1. Ensure care is person-centred with a focus on prevention and self-care, for both physical and mental health.